LincaMarius/ISAP-1_Instruction_Set/README.md

 Signals represented in Green: are active when reading data from the Data BUS.
 Signals shown in Black: their activation has no influence on the Data BUS.

-If we implement the Control Block using a ROM memory, the data in this table will be used to realize its content.
+<code style="color : red">If we implement the Control Block using a ROM memory, the data in this table will be used to realize its content.</code>

 The Boolean equations for the signals that are active when the LDA instruction is executed are:
 -	EP = LDA * T1